 In an effort to reduce congestion on highways and local streets, the state supports programs that lower the number of cars, particularly those with one occupant, on the roads during peak travel periods.

-The City of Bellevue is required by the state to maintain a Commute Trip Reduction plan, which is focused on employers citywide with 100 or more full-time employees.
-The most recent 2015-2019 update to the plan was adopted in September 2015 and has been extended by the state to 2023.
-By state and city law (listed under Bellevue City Code 14.40), certain employers with 100 or more employees must provide Commute Trip Reduction (CTR) programs.
-Choose Your Way Bellevue offers details to help employers draft CTR programs, and provides information about travel options in Bellevue.
+The City of Bellevue is required by the state to maintain a Commute Trip Reduction plan, which is focused on employers citywide with 100 or more employees who work 35 hours or more and report to work between 6 and 9 a.m.
+The most recent 2015-2019 update to the plan was adopted in September 2015 and has been extended by the state to 2025.
+By state and city law (listed under Bellevue City Code 14.40), Choose Your Way Bellevue offers details to help employers draft CTR programs and provides information about travel options in Bellevue.

-As of December 2022, there are 61 affected worksites in Bellevue with 56,867 employees, which is more than one-third of all workers in the city.
-From 1993 to 2021, Bellevue’s CTR-affected employers lowered the rate of people commuting by driving alone from approximately 76 percent to 57 percent.
-Downtown CTR employers reduced their drive-alone rate from 68 percent to 46 percent, and employers outside downtown reduced their rate from 81 percent to 75 percent.
+As of July 2024, there are 75 affected worksites in Bellevue with over 60,000 employees, which is more than one-third of all workers in the city.
+From 1993 to 2023, Bellevue’s CTR-affected employers lowered the rate of people commuting by drive-alone options from approximately 76 percent to 37 percent overall.
+Downtown CTR employers reduced their drive-alone rate from 61 percent to 27 percent, and employers outside downtown reduced their drive-alone rate from 81 percent to 53 percent.

 Washington's CTR Law (RCW 70.94.527), adopted by the legislature in 1991 and revised in 2006, is incorporated into the Washington Clean Air Act.
 Its purpose is to improve air quality, reduce traffic congestion and minimize energy consumption by encouraging people to utilize ways to get to work other than driving alone.